Employee Development Plan

 Figuring out where to take a career can be difficult.
 Whether just starting out or with years of experience, an Employee Development Plan can assist in creating short- and long-term goals.

-The Employee Development Plan is open-ended, it to help determine short-term and long-term goals.
+The Employee Development Plan is open-ended, it to helps determine short-term and long-term goals.
 It is also helpful in identifying strengths and skill sets, as well as areas for development that can propel career progression or movement.
 Below is a summary of the comprehensive guide which can be downloaded in full using the link at the bottom of this section.

 Prepare